-That’s why 45 states, including Illinois, have voluntarily adopted the Common Core State Standards in Math and English Language Arts- with more subjects in development.
+That’s why over 40 states have adopted the Common Core State Standards, the basis for the new Illinois Learning Standards in Math and English Language Arts.

 Developed by a diverse group of education experts, these new learning standards are more relevant to real life than previous Illinois learning standards in several important ways:

 • The standards for each grade build upon what is learned in the previous grade.

 • English Language Arts standards emphasize nonfiction reading and vocabulary development.

 • Math standards focus on a more comprehensive understanding of fewer math concepts and the ability to apply them to everyday life.

 • Strong writing and communication skills are required for all subjects.